rmnavr/opriq/README.md

 ![2 main layers of OPRIQ layout](https://github.com/rmnavr/opriq/blob/main/Docs/Intro.png?raw=true)

 OPRIQ is keyboard layout with possibility of solo-left-handed-typing of any possible keys combinations.
-You can even code with only left hand.
+You can even code with only left hand (see demo below).
+Normal 2-handed-typing works with all the bells-and-whistles (like navigation layer) too.
-Normal 2-handed-typing works too (and it does NOT require tedious mode-switch).
+And it does NOT require tedious mode-switch.

+OPRIQ was designed mainly for usage in hotkey-heavy software like Photoshop, various CADs and similar.

 Table of Contents:
 - [Demonstrations](#Demonstrations)